 The place to learn and improve

-Welcome to ShibariClasses, our on-line Virtual Dojo.
+Welcome to ShibariClasses, our on-line Virtual Dojo, the place to learn and improve your shibari.
 Firstly, let us introduce ourselves: Your teachers, Bruce Esinem and Nina Russ, share your passion for Japanese bondage (aka shibari or kinbaku).
-We want to share our 20 years combined experience, revealing the techniques of the professionals and showing how much more you and your partner can get from this art.
+We want to share more than 20 years combined experience, revealing the techniques of the professionals and showing how much more you and your partner can get from this art.

 Show me all the courses and tutorials

 Our mission is to make Japanese rope bondage (aka shibari or kinbaku) simple by 'teaching you to fish', rather than merely presenting you with one.
 We do this by providing very comprehensive, yet easy to follow multi-media guides, which will help you to tie safely with passion and creativity by not just showing you the 'how' but also explaining the 'why'.
 We go far beyond the usual basic demonstrations that you might see on YouTube or elsewhere which rarely cover the important subtleties that help create feeling and psychological impact.
 You will discover how to do this with greater confidence and gain the expertise to spot and correct your own mistakes.

 Nina and I will show you that shibari is not just about knots but all about the way you use the rope to please your partner, how it can be a tool of communication and an extension of your hands...and will.
 As the one who coined the expression 'tying people, not parcels' and was preaching it before some of today's teachers had even picked up a rope, you will be getting this advice first-hand and undiluted.

 We believe you will be surprised how much our tutorials will improve your tying and understanding of this art.
 You will learn things that might take you years to discover otherwise.
 To quote a recent student: